mapbender/mapbender-documentation/en/quickstart.rst

   * Services like WMS can be managed inside a service repository and linked to applications
   * Rights management are easy to maintain, for individual users and groups, whether you store them inside the database or in an LDAP.
   * Search modules (SQL oder Solr) can be configured
-  * Applications for digitaliszation can be setup.
+  * Applications for digitalization can be setup.
   * Mobile template can be used to provide applications for smartphones and tablets